oatlog/oatlog/doc/planning_report/main.typ

 === Union-find (1964)

-Union-find @unionfindoriginal @fastunionfind, $"U"$ is a data structure used for efficiently merging and checking if elements belong to the same set.
+Union-find or disjoint-sets @unionfindoriginal @fastunionfind is a data structure used for efficiently merging sets and checking if elements belong to the same set.
 This is useful when implementing an e-graph to canonicalize e-classes.
-Initially, all sets are distinct:
+The initial instance $U$ represents all sets being distinct.
+Then

 - $"find"("U", v)$ returns a _representative_ element for the set that $v$ belongs to.
 Iff
-  $"find"("U", u) = "find"("U", v)$ then $u$ and $v$ belong to th' same set.
+  $"find"("U", u) = "find"("U", v)$ then $u$ and $v$ belong to the same set.
 - $"U"' = "union"("U", u, v)$ merges#footnote[by mutating U in-place] the two sets that $u$ and $v$.
   After running union, $"find"("U"', u) = "find"("U"', v)$.

 Both operations run in almost $O(1)$.
-Outside the context of e-graphs, union find is for example used to implement Kruskal's minimum spanning tree algorithm for checking if two vertices belong to different components.
-@union-find-impl shows an example implementation of union-find.
+Outside the context of e-graphs, Union-find can be seen as solving the problem of answering queries on whether nodes in a graph are in the same component, while new edges are being added.
+This is used to implement Kruskal's minimum spanning tree algorithm. @union-find-impl shows an example implementation of union-find.

 #figure(
     ```rust